Lok Sabha seating plan: With Seat no. 466, Rahul Gandhi in second row

 Meanwhile, the front row of the Lok Sabha will have some new faces.
 Smriti Irani, the first time MP of the BJP who defeated Rahul Gandhi in Amethi has been allotted a seat in the front row of the Lok Sabha.

 Along with Irani, Union Law Minister, Ravi Shankar Prasad too has been allotted a seat in the front row.
-Along with Prime Minister Narendra Modi, Home Minister, Amit Shah, Defence Minister, Rajnath Singh and transport minister Nitin Gadkari, the others who occupy the front tow are development minister, Narendra Singh Tomar and Sadananda Gowda.
+Along with Prime Minister Narendra Modi, Home Minister, Amit Shah, Defence Minister, Rajnath Singh and transport minister Nitin Gadkari, the others who occupy the front row are development minister, Narendra Singh Tomar and Sadananda Gowda.

 Demonetisation, GST perfect examples of ineptitude: Rahul Gandhi